-\Florida regulations state a federal permit (Gulf Reef Fish Permit or Snapper Grouper Unlimited or 225 Permit) is required to harvest in commercial quantities and sell "Reef Fish" species in Florida.
+Florida regulations state a federal permit (Gulf Reef Fish Permit or Snapper Grouper Unlimited or 225 lb.
+Trip-Limited Permit) is required to harvest in commercial quantities and sell "Reef Fish" species in Florida.
+Black snapper, dog snapper, and mahogany snapper are listed as "Reef Fish" species in Florida regulations.

-\\ Commercial harvest of black snapper, dog snapper, and mahogany snapper is prohibited when their respective Complex commercial ACLs are met or projected to be met.
+Commercial harvest of black snapper, dog snapper, and mahogany snapper is prohibited when their respective Complex commercial ACLs are met or projected to be met.
 If the combined recreational landings for the Snappers Complex exceed the recreational ACL, then recreational landings will be monitored for a persistence in increased landings and, if necessary, the length of following recreational fishing season would be reduced by the amount necessary to ensure recreational landings do not exceed the recreational ACL.